tola-rs/tola-ssg/README.md

 ## Installation

 - `cargo install tola`
-- install the binary in [release page](https://github.com/KawaYww/tola/releases).
+- Install the binary from the [release page](https://github.com/KawaYww/tola/releases).
-- for nix users, a `flake.nix` already exists in the repo root, and you could use binary cache in [tola.cachix.org](https://tola.cachix.org):
+- For Nix users, a `flake.nix` already exists in the repo root, and you can use the binary cache at [tola.cachix.org](https://tola.cachix.org):

 ```nix
 # flake.nix